weboutright/BOOKING-API-DEMO/README.md

      - **Who has access**: Anyone
    - Click "Deploy"
    - **Important**: Copy the web app URL (it looks like `https://script.google.com/macros/s/ABC123.../exec`)
+   - ⚠️ **If you make changes later**: You must create a "New deployment" each time you update the code

 ### Step 2: Configure Your Website